 An opportunity to share the learnings from this report was achieved via presenting as part of a panel at the LEAP TOGETHER Conference in Toronto, Canada on 11–12 November 2016.
 The panel, titled Does One Size Fit All? – Perspectives on Career Transition Models, was a cross-section of representatives and specialists from various international organisations who focused upon the sharing of career transition models that currently exist across the globe, to assist in exploring the many transition programs and services on offer including their impact and relevance.

 Panellists included Paul Bronkhorst (President of the International Organization for the Transition of Professional Dancers), Angela Mondou (President of Canada Company), Lauren Gordon (Career Counsellor & Psychotherapist previously of Career Transition For Dancers), Gene Moyle (Performance Psychologist & Head of Discipline – Dance, QUT) with Moderator Francisco Alvarez (Executive & Artistic Director of the Galleries System OCAD University).

 The conference was highly valuable in not only the opportunity to connect and hear from a variety of professionals, administrators, researchers and educators involved in the field of career transition for dancers and athletes, it provided a strong platform to explore how these related sectors can learn from each other and work together to support effective career development and transition for all.
 The wonderful team at Dancer Transition Resource Center (DTRC), co-partners in the LEAP initiative, are currently uploading the video recordings of all LEAP conference presentations – please visit Michael du Maresq’s YouTube Channel to view.

-Associate Professor Gene Moyle
+Professor Gene Moyle